iccaving/icccsite/content/trip/yorkshire/yorkshire-2016-11-25.md

 At the BPC we were met with a very enthusiastic Hunt Pot team.
 We packed up and off we were back to London.
 We left quite early at around 4pm and arrived at around 22:30.
 #####Ben Honan

+Lessons learned from Sell Gill:
+- Wearing a wetsuit, however thin, for an hour walk up a hill is a terrible idea.
+- Wearing a wetsuit, however thin, for a cave without complete submersion is a terrible idea (the water level was slightly oversold).

+But yeh.
+Sell Gill wet route is lovely!
+I would definitely recommend it as rigging practice or novice's second/third SRT trip sort of thing.
+The first pitch involves a pretty mad traverse round to the left, through an old meander, and the dive into the bedding plain is fun.

+It's a shame we didn't get to the bottom.
+I saw the group of 8 people waiting in the large chamber and, concerned it was the Durham novices, decided that I didn't want to wait behind them on the way out and turned back.
+They turned out to be from the Orpheus and despite having a Little 'Un with them they were pretty quick on the way up behind us so perhaps it would've been fine after all.

+#####Rhys

 ###Hunt Pot: {{DATE=2016-11-27; CAVE=Hunt Pot;}}